danielmarbach/Async.Netcore/README.md

    at StackTracesOhMyExtensions.Level2to6(StackTracesOhMy runnable) in C:\p\Async.Netcore\StackTracesOhMyExtensions.cs:line 21
 ```

+## SyncOverAsync

+- `Task.Result` or `Task.Wait` on asynchronous operations is much worse than calling truly synchronous APIs.
+Here is what happens
+  - An asynchronous operation is kicked off.
+  - The calling thread is blocked waiting for that operation to complete.
+  When the asynchronous operation completes, it unblocks the code waiting on that operation.
+This takes place on another thread.
+- This leads to thread-pool starvation and service outages due to 2 threads being used instead of 1 to complete synchronous operations.
+- If a synchronization context is available it can even lead to deadlocks

 ## UnobservedException

 - Only when the finalizers are run the unobserved exception is thrown